DLR-RM/rafcon-task-planner-plugin/examples/restaurant_tutorial/restaurant_tutorial.md

 # 1. Restaurant Tutorial

-This tutorial introduces the **base functionality** of the Task Planner Plugin (Tpp), by leading through a little example.
+This tutorial introduces the **basic functionality** of the Task Planner Plugin (Tpp), by leading through a little example.

 - [1.1 Scenario description](#11-scenario-description)